TheBlueDrara/Nginx_Setup/README.md

 ## A Bash script to deploy an Nginx web server effortlessly

-This script helps you spin up a web server with just a single command.
-Whether you want a quick HTTP server or a secure HTTPS site with authentication and user directories — this tool does it all.
+This script helps you to create a web server with just a single command.

 ---